devendraap/mongodb-kubernetes-operator/docs/architecture.md

    - `automation-config` which is mounted from the previously generated `Secret` to both the server and agent.
 Only lives as long as the pod.
    - `healthstatus` which contains the agent's current status.
 This is shared with the `mongod` container where it's used by the pre-stop hook.
 Only lives as long as the pod.

-1. Initiates the MongoDB Agent, which in turn creates the database configuration and launches the `mongod` process according to your [MongoDBCommunity resource definition](../config/crd/bases/mongodbcommunity.mongodb.com_mongodbcommunity.yaml).
+1. Initiates the MongoDB Agent, which in turn creates the database configuration and launches the `mongod` process according to your [ADMongoDBCommunity resource definition](../config/crd/bases/mongodbcommunity.mongodb.com_mongodbcommunity.yaml).

 <!--
 <img src="" alt="Architecure diagram of the MongoDB Community Kubernetes Operator">